elclanrs/jq-idealforms-old/README.md

 Markup
 ------

-For **Ideal Forms** to work its magic create your markup using this as a template, nothing fancy, just the usual form tags wrapped in a `<div>`.
+For **Ideal Forms** to work its magic create your markup using this a reference, nothing fancy, just the usual form tags wrapped in a `<div>`.
+Drop the form into a container of any size and Ideal Forms will do the rest.

 ```html
 <form id="my-form">